Peter-T-Ruehr/Photostation_Biocenter/README.md

-# Photostation_Biocenter
+# Photostation Biocenter Code
-Arduino and Processing code to run the AG Predel ühotostation at the Cologne Biocenter.
+Arduino and Processing code to run the AG Predel photostation at the Cologne Biocenter.